solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 - `config` [optional] allows non-default settings to be specified.
 - `callback` is only present if the function to be instrumented is asynchronous.

+There is also a promise-based equivalent, `ao.pInstrument(...)` in which the runner function returns a promise.
+The first three arguments are the same as `ao.instrument`, there is no callback function, and the return value is the promise returned by the `runner` function.

 #### Span

 If the `span` argument is a string a span will be created using that name.